stubs/.dotfiles/README.md

 # 2. Navigate to the directory
 cd ~/.dotfiles

-# 3. Run the bootstrap script
+# 3. Run the complete setup (this does everything!)
-./bootstrap.sh
+./setup.sh

 # 4. Restart your terminal (or restart your Mac)